tikankika/COSEAQ/Study questions - developing question COSEAQ S.md

         #### 1. Utilize Scenario-Based Questions
         [Scenario-Based]
         Implementation Strategy:
         a.
 Contextualization: Set detailed scenarios that mirror real-life or hypothetical situations to explore various perspectives while linking to core learning objectives.
-Example: In a history lesson, present a scenario where students act as advisors to a historical figure facing a critical decision.
         b.
 Incorporation of Key Concepts: Include crucial concepts within scenarios, such as having students act as ecologists analyzing disrupted ecosystems to apply ecological principles.
         c.
 Problem-Solving Requirement: Ensure scenarios require critical thinking and problem-solving, prompting students to propose solutions or predict outcomes.
-Example: In a physics lesson, present a scenario where students must design an energy-efficient vehicle using their understanding of motion and forces.
         d.
 Reflection on Implications: Encourage reflection on broader implications, including ethical considerations and practical applications.
-Example: In a business ethics lesson, present a scenario where students must decide on a course of action that balances profitability with social responsibility.

         #### 2. Incorporate Open-Ended Questions
         [Open-Ended]
         Implementation Strategy:
         a.
 Encourage Detailed Responses: Frame questions to naturally demand comprehensive answers that incorporate personal insights and prior knowledge, thereby enhancing learning relevance and retention.
-Example: "How might the themes in this novel reflect the author's personal experiences and the historical context in which it was written?"
         b.
 Use of Real-World Problems: Challenge students to apply theoretical knowledge to address current real-world issues, fostering their ability to translate academic concepts into practical solutions.
-Example: "How can the principles of sustainable development be applied to address the challenges of rapid urbanization in developing countries?"

         #### 3. Integrate Critical Thinking Questions
         [Critical-Thinking]
         Implementation Strategy:
         a.
 Prompt Critical Thinking: Craft prompts that require analysis, interpretation, or synthesis.
 For instance, rather than asking what occurred during a historical event, have students analyze the motivations behind key decisions and consider alternative outcomes.
-Example: "Analyze the factors that led to the outbreak of World War I and discuss how different decisions by key actors might have altered the course of history."
         b.
 Evaluation of Arguments: Design questions that ask students to evaluate the strengths and weaknesses of various perspectives or arguments.
-Example: "Evaluate the arguments for and against the use of genetically modified organisms (GMOs) in agriculture, considering the scientific evidence and ethical implications."
         c.
 Critique of Methods: Encourage students to critique research methods and discuss their appropriateness and potential improvements.
-Example: "Critique the research methods used in this psychology study and discuss how the study design could be improved to yield more reliable and valid results."
         d.
 Identification of Assumptions and Discerning Patterns: Prompt students to identify underlying assumptions in arguments and recognize patterns in data, which can significantly enhance their analytical capabilities.
-Example: "Identify the assumptions underlying the author's argument in this editorial and discuss how these assumptions might influence the validity of the conclusions drawn."

         ## Commands Overview
         Commands facilitate the generation and management of study questions, providing structured, detailed feedback, and varied question types to enhance learning and assessment.